carpentries/workshop-template/_extras/design.md

 2. A user on GitHub can only have one fork of a particular repo.
     This is a problem for us because an instructor may be involved in several workshops, each of which has its own website repo.
-GitHub does not allow having multiple forks for the same repository so, we use the template functionality (you could also use the `import.github.com` functionality).
+To avoid this issue, we use the template functionality (you could also use the `import.github.com` functionality).

 3. If a repository has a file called `README.md` in its root